cilium/cilium/Documentation/install/upgrade.rst

     key-file: '/var/lib/cilium/etcd-client.key'
     cert-file: '/var/lib/cilium/etcd-client.crt'

+* Due to the removal of external libraries to connect to container runtimes, Cilium no longer supports the option ``flannel-manage-existing-containers``.
+  Cilium will still support integration with Flannel for new containers provisioned but not for containers already running in Flannel.
+The options ``container-runtime`` and ``container-runtime-endpoint`` will not have any effect and the flag removal is scheduled for v1.8.0

 Removed options
 ~~~~~~~~~~~~~~~~~~

 * ``lb``: The ``--lb`` feature has been removed.
 If you need load-balancing on
   a particular device, consider using :ref:`nodeport`.

+* ``docker`` and ``e``: This flags has been removed as Cilium no longer requires
+  container runtime integrations to manage containers' networks.

 .. _1.6_upgrade_notes: